 To me, it’s important to be open, to let one’s creativity be, to try different things without necessarily having a goal.

-It also seems important to have a broad idea of what success is because you really don’t know at which door it will arrive.
+Most of all, it also seems important to have a broad idea of what success is.
+You really don’t know at which door it will arrive.
 And this is what it looks and sounds like:

 Philips Satinelle Ice “Faces” from Filmmaker Bulgaria on Vimeo